jeetu-sah/react-interview-questions/README.md

 ### What is the use of event.stopPropagation() method.
 The <strong>e.stopPropagation() </strong> method prevents propagation of the same event from the others DOM elements. <br />
-The stopPropagation() method allows you to prevent propagation of the current event.
+The stopPropagation() method allows you to prevent propagation of the current event. <br />
 <strong>Example: </strong>
 ```javascript
 <div onclick="func2()">DIV 2